MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-odbc.md

 2. Install ODBC drivers
 3. Create an **RxOdbcData** data source
 4. For read operations, use **rxImport** to read data
-5. For write operations, use **rxDataStep** to write data
+5. For write operations, use **rxDataStep** to write data back to the data source

 ## About ODBC  in Microsoft R

 In Microsoft R, an ODBC and **RxOdbcData** dependency exists for data imported from relational database systems like Oracle, PostGreSQL, and MySQL, to name a few.
-ODBC is primarily required for **rxOdbcData** data sources, but it is also used internally for DBMS-specific connections to SQL Server.
-If you delete the ODBC driver for SQL Server and then try to use **rxSqlServerData**, the connection fails.
+ODBC is primarily required for **RxOdbcData** data sources, but it is also used internally for DBMS-specific connections to SQL Server.
+If you delete the ODBC driver for SQL Server and then try to use **RxSqlServerData**, the connection fails.

 Although ODBC drivers exist for text data, Microsoft R does not use ODBC for sources accessed as file-based reads.
 To be specific, it's not used for accessing text files, SPSS database files, or SAS database files.

-For Teradata, you should avoid ODBC and create an **rxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).
+For Teradata, you should avoid ODBC and create an **RxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).

-For SQL Server, you should generally use **rxSqlServerData** as the data source (see this [SQL Server tutorial](https://docs.microsoft.com/en-us/sql/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata)), except when accessing [R objects stored in a SQL Server table](https://docs.microsoft.com/sql/advanced-analytics/r/save-and-load-r-objects-from-sql-server-using-odbc), or whenimporting data from Azure SQL Database.
+For SQL Server, you can use **RxSqlServerData** or **RxOdbcData** interchangeably, unless you are accessing [R objects stored in a SQL Server table](https://docs.microsoft.com/sql/advanced-analytics/r/save-and-load-r-objects-from-sql-server-using-odbc), in which case **RxOdbdData** is required.
+For examples and instructions on using SQL Server data in Microsoft R, see [Import SQL data from Azure SQL Database and SQL Server](scaler-data-sql.md).

 ## How to configure ODBC for relational data access